-Once chimpanzees are no longer used for experimentation and testing, they are still condemned to a life behind bars.
+Chimpanzees retired from testing and experimentation are often still condemned to a life behind bars.
 They are often deprived of natural light, have limited contact with other chimpanzees, and are subjected to stressful situations.
-The life of a chimpanzee in biomedical research is never chimpanzee-friendly.
+The interests of chimpanzees have never been a priority in biomedical research facilities.

-Thanks to animal welfare and animal rights organizations and donations from the concerned public, sanctuaries have been built for the permanent retirement of chimpanzees from biomedical research.
+Thanks to animal welfare and animal rights organizations and donations from the concerned public, sanctuaries have been built for the permanent retirement of chimpanzees stuck in captivity.
 The key word is permanent; not all sanctuaries are dedicated to this belief.
 It is important to pay attention to the board of directors for each sanctuary.
 If the board has members who are part of the biomedical research community, the sanctuary may not give chimpanzees a permanent retirement.
-Sanctuaries that do not support permanent retirement are willing to take the chimpanzees out of the sanctuaries and place them back into biomedical research facilities for further research and testing.
 Chimpanzees who were once used for entertainment purposes may also have a semi-permanent retirement.
 Sanctuaries may also not offer the environment and care that chimpanzees need.